There's an elephant in the meditation room.

 Many in our community write in wanting additional features.
 But because everyone has a different daily meditation practice, everyone wants different things.

 Most meditation apps bundle their premium content into a single product and charge between $7 and $15 a month.
 The problem is most meditators only need one or two things and shouldn’t have to pay for everything.
 We agree.
-By creating three separate Modes we can offer very specific functionality at a much more affordable price of just $2.99 a month.
+By creating two separate Modes we can offer very specific functionality at a much more affordable price of just $2.99 a month.

 If you’ve ever done an online course you’ll know there’s plenty of room for improvement.
 They are often prohibitively expensive and the companies selling them earn more than the teachers who create them.